pcesarperez/Modding-never-changes/Modding never changes.md

 	* **`FO3 Wanderers Edition - Main File.esm`**
 	* **`FO3 Wanderers Edition - Alternate Travel.esp`**
 	* `CASM.esp`
+	* `BetterGamePerformance.esp`
+	* `GNR Enhanced.esp`
 	* **`FO3 Wanderers Edition - Main File.esp`**
 	* `HZSmoothLight - FO3.esp`
+	* `Existence 2.0.esp`
+	* `Conelrad 640-1240.esp`
 	* **`FO3 Wanderers Edition - DLC Broken Steel.esp`**
+	* **`FO3 Wanderers Edition - DLC Anchorage.esp`**
 	* **`FO3 Wanderers Edition - DLC Point Lookout.esp`**
-	* **`FO3 Wanderers Edition - DLC Anchorage.esp`**
+	* **`FO3 Wanderers Edition - DLC The Pitt.esp`**
 	* **`FO3 Wanderers Edition - DLC Mothership Zeta.esp`**
-	* **`FO3 Wanderers Edition - DLC The Pitt.esp`**
 	* `DarNifiedUIF3.esp`
-13. LOOT warns you that certain files are somewhat dirty, so a cleaning with FO3Edit is in order.
+20. LOOT warns you that certain files are somewhat dirty, so a cleaning with FO3Edit is in order.
 Just clean the files following the same steps we did in [the chapter about cleaning up the master files](#cleaningMasterFiles).
 To clean each file, select just this file in FO3Edit and let the tool select the set of files it depends on.
 For example, if you select `FO3 Wanderers Edition - Main File.esm`, the following files will be loaded altogether:
 	* `Fallout3.esm`
 	* `Fallout3.exe`
 	* `CRAFT.esm`
 	* `CALIBR.esm`
-14. When all the files have been cleaned, run LOOT again and check there are no ITM records or undeleted references in your load order.
+21. When all the files have been cleaned, run LOOT again and check there are no ITM records or undeleted references in your load order.
 There shouldn't be any.
-15. And that's it.
+22. And that's it.
 We have FWE completely installed.
 Launch the game and start a new game (yes, a new game).
 At certain point, you may choose between the classic storyline or an alternate start.
 ![Fallout 3 FWE alternate start](Images/Fallout%203%20FWE%20alternate%20start.png)
-16. You can assign your skills, perks and even a background story in a terminal right in front of you right after waking up.
+23. You can assign your skills, perks and even a background story in a terminal right in front of you right after waking up.
 ![Fallout 3 FWE special terminal](Images/Fallout%203%20FWE%20special%20terminal.png)
-17. When you have selected the skill set for your journey, just sleep in the mat on the floor and wake up to your new life.
+24. When you have selected the skill set for your journey, just sleep in the mat on the floor and wake up to your new life.
 After a moment, a dialog will appear talking about _Wasteland Explorer_, a motorcycle which replaces fast travel (we disabled it, remember?).
 Enable it for good.
 ![Fallout 3 FWE Wasteland Explorer enabled](Images/Fallout%203%20FWE%20Wasteland%20Explorer%20enabled.png)
-18. And now we are at it...
+25. And now we are at it...
 Remember when we relocated the HUD elements to fit our needs?
 Well, FWE resets that, so, regrettably, you will have to relocate them again.
+Notice the new grenade icon on the right lower corner and the primary needs info under the clock.
 ![Fallout 3 FWE HUD reset](Images/Fallout%203%20FWE%20HUD%20reset.png)
-19. Pull out your Pip-Boy and go to the _Items_ and then _Apparel_.
+26. Pull out your Pip-Boy and go to the _Items_ and then _Apparel_.
 There it is the option to configure FWE.
 ![Fallout 3 FWE Pip-Boy option](Images/Fallout%203%20FWE%20Pip-Boy%20option.png)
-20. Click on the option to show the shitload of configurable settings for this mod.
+27. Click on the option to show the shitload of configurable settings for this mod.
 ![Fallout 3 FWE settings](Images/Fallout%203%20FWE%20settings.png)

 You may be wondering why the hell we installed aHUD first and then FWE...
 Well, it's a matter of scalability.
 Each chapter in the enhancing section will give you a playable milestone.
 The first one was about having an improved UI, and this one is about playing a radically different game.
 Each section builds on top of the previous one, but, in this case, the drawbacks are no big deal.